Noor-Z1/PropertyBookingSystem/README.md

-# A property booking system
+# A property booking system that allows customers/hosts to register
+and add/book properties